Android One Is Anything But Dead, Google Reaffirms With Xiaomi Mi A1

 No, no it is not.
 It's called Slashdot.
 If you want your own blog, with hookers and blackjack, run your own site, noob.

-Re: Android, for those who don't care about secur (Score:1)
+Re: Android, for those who don't care about secur (Score:2)

 When an AC from Apple's marketing department who sits poised on his seat refreshing Slashdot and then STRIKES GOLD with a First Post of propaganda, it's bound to be controversial.